 Coarse stone to be used for one grinding pass immediately after peening on the jig.
 Do not use this stone during mowing – it removes too much material.

-Log or optionally the peening horse (peening bench/trestle)
+Log or optionally the peening horse (peening bench/trestle).

 This used to be the most common traditional peening method in Central and Eastern Europe.
-It requires practice and skill similar to peening on a nerrow anvil.
+It requires practice and skill similar to peening on a narrow anvil.
 The peen is, however, not as even.
 If you are used to peening this way and do not want to re-learn, you will be happy to own:

 Optionally peening bench